Nyantise/Taurine/README.md

 - Multi window store sync, store persistance.
 - Shadcn (for faster prototyping) and for: Dropdown menu, Context menu and Menubar.
 - Custom Tray

-! actualy tested only on Windows, encountered some problems setting tray for linux !
+!
+(ACTUALY) focused only on Windows, since i've encountered some problems setting tray for linux !

 ! work in progress, don't recommended to use for production yet !